Buyer’s guide: high speed mobile broadband

 Our annual Road Trip tests mobile broadband services under real-world conditions, and we include lots of speed tests to get an idea of raw performance.
-Of the eight mobile broadband services tested we recorded an average 1.24Mb download speed and 0.72Mb upload.

 It’s pretty tricky to pin down any specific speed for mobile broadband.
 It’s fair to assume that you can expect to receive at least 1Mb on a typical 3G mobile broadband service, but there is a good chance it could be much faster.
 You have to remember that mobile broadband relies on a strong signal and is heavily susceptible to network congestion, so it doesn’t take much for the connectivity to drop right off.

 4G or 3G?